Build a Small Trestle Table

 A trestle table can take many forms.
 It can be a simple base for a small slab coffee table, such as we’ll make in class.
 The same structure can vary and support a top of varying sizes, complexities and shapes.
 We will make an appropriately small project, but students will learn a library of structures and techniques that will allow them to return home and thoughtfully make tables of greater scale and complexity.
 Students will learn how to adapt the basic structural form of a trestle to build a table of their own design (within practical limits: i.e.: a simple coffee table).

 With this simple table, students will work within the scale and joinery system provided, to design and customize it to make a table for their use within the parameters dictated by the length of the course and the guidance of the instructor.
+John has provided a drawing of the trestle table that you can download or print.

 Processes and techniques to be learned: